baronsengir007/Ai-Assistent-Nylas/week-3/celery-tutorial/README.md

 - `SUCCESS`: The task has completed successfully.
 - `FAILURE`: The task has failed.
 - `RETRY`: The task is being retried.

-### Best Practices

-1. **Task Design**: Keep tasks focused and atomic.
-Each task should do one thing well.
-This makes your system more maintainable and easier to debug.

-2. **Error Handling**: Always include proper error handling in your tasks.
-Celery will retry failed tasks by default, but you should handle expected errors gracefully.

-3. **Result Backend**: Use a result backend in development to help with debugging.
-In production, you might want to disable result storage for tasks where you don't need the result.

-4. **Task Timeouts**: Set appropriate timeouts for your tasks.
-This prevents workers from getting stuck on tasks that take too long.

-5. **Monitoring**: Use tools like Flower (a web-based Celery monitoring tool) to monitor your Celery workers and tasks in production.

 ## Setup & Running